corda/corda-docs/content/en/docs/cdl/cdl/cdl-overview.md

 The Ledger Evolution view also has an additional Privacy overlay represented as the purple and orange lines in the above diagram.
 Each overlay is from the perspective of a Party on the ledger.
 It starts with a state which the Party is a participant on and then traces back through the DAG to show all the previous transactions the Party's node will receive a copy of through the transaction resolution mechanism.
 The green circles indicate that privacy has been preserved, where as the red circles indicate a privacy leak.

 With this view, you have insight on privacy from the design phase.
 An unintended privacy leak can be a show stopper for a CorDapp.
-It's best to consider this early on, not at the point where your customer's Infosec team won't sign off the deployment.
+It's best to consider this early on, not at the point where your customer's information security team won't sign off the deployment.

 A detailed explanation of the elements which make up the Ledger Evolution view can be found [here](ledger-evolution-view/cdl-ledger-evolution-view.md).

-A Lucidchart template with the CDL Ledger Evolution view standard shapes can be found [can be found here](https://app.lucidchart.com/invitations/accept/6adacd29-482f-45ca-9bdd-57252d64c8fc).
+A Lucidchart template with the CDL Ledger Evolution view standard shapes [can be found here](https://app.lucidchart.com/invitations/accept/6adacd29-482f-45ca-9bdd-57252d64c8fc).

 ### The Business Process Modelling Notation (BPMN) view